Tenet Healthcare: Unnecessary heart surgeries

 In the late 1990s through the early 2000s, Redding Medical Center (at the time, a Tenet-owned hospital), was investigated for performing unnecessary heart surgeries on over 600 patients.
-To settle these allegations, Tenet agreed to pay a $54 million fine to the federal government and the state of California, without admitting wrongdoing.
+To settle the allegations, Tenet agreed to pay a $54 million fine to the federal government and the state of California, without admitting wrongdoing.
 This settlement did not preclude civil or criminal charges against individuals of the company.
 In order for the hospital to continue receiving Medicare reimbursements, Tenet was compelled by federal regulators to sell the hospital which was subsequently renamed Shasta Regional Medical Center.
 In 2004, Tenet paid an additional $395 million to 769 patients to settle litigation for the unnecessary surgeries.
 The scandal and subsequent federal investigation are described in the book Coronary: A True Story of Medicine Gone Awry by author Stephen Klaidman.

 California Closures

 In the mid-1990s, Tenet had a strategy of buying up community hospitals in Southern California in an effort to capitalize on rising insurance costs in the region.
 The company and former CEO Jeffrey Barbakow received scrutiny after Tenet began closing these community hospitals, inconsistently citing financial difficulties.
-The City of Pasadena, California publicly attacked Tenet on numerous occasions after their buyout of the Oronda Health group in 1996.
-St. Luke Medical Center at the time was one of only two general care community hospitals to serve the city, Tenet was negatively criticized after numerous complaints accused the company of neglecting the facility after recent renovations.
-Tenet presented numerous inconsistencies in their quarterly reports as the company claimed St Luke was fiscally underperforming, leading Tenet to shutter the hospital in January 2002.
+The city of Pasadena, California, publicly attacked Tenet on numerous occasions after their buyout of the Oronda Health group in 1996.
+St. Luke Medical Center in Pasadena, at the time was one of only two general care community hospitals serving the city.
+Tenet was negatively criticized after numerous complaints accused the company of neglecting the facility after recent renovations.
+Tenet presented numerous inconsistencies in their quarterly reports as the company claimed that St. Luke was fiscally underperforming, leading Tenet to shutter the hospital in January 2002.
 Pasadena city officials expressed widespread anger at Barbakow and Tenet for the closure.
-Barbakow later received an undisclosed settlement and resigned from the company three months later.
+Barbakow eventually received an undisclosed settlement and resigned from the company three months later.

 Medicare fraud

-In June 2006, Tenet agreed to pay $725 million in cash and give up $175 million of Medicare payments for a total of $900 million in fees to resolve claims it defrauded the federal government for over-billing Medicare claims during the 1990s.
-To finance the settlement, they sold 11 hospitals in four states including Memorial Medical Center (see below).
-In September of that year, Tenet entered into a five-year corporate integrity agreement with the U.S. Department of Health and Human Services.
+In June 2006, Tenet agreed to pay $725 million in cash and give up $175 million of Medicare payments for a total of $900 million in fees to resolve claims it defrauded the federal government for overbilling Medicare claims during the 1990s.
+Financing the settlement, they sold 11 hospitals in four states, including Memorial Medical Center in New Orleans (see below).
+In September of 2006, Tenet entered into a five-year corporate integrity agreement with the U.S. Department of Health and Human Services.
 That agreement expired on September 27, 2011.

 Bribery

-In October 2016, Tenet Healthcare and two of its subsidiaries agreed to pay $513M to resolve allegations that they had defrauded the United States and had made use of a kickback scheme to gain patient referrals.
+In October 2016, Tenet Healthcare and two of its subsidiaries agreed to pay $513 million to resolve allegations that they had defrauded the United States and had made use of a kickback scheme to gain patient referrals.
 The two subsidiaries pleaded guilty to conspiracy to defraud the United States and to using kickbacks and bribes to refer primarily female undocumented Hispanic patients towards the labor and delivery services of Tenet Healthcare.